ATP Labs Colonik Defense – 350g

 This prebiotic effect can contribute to the treatment and prevention of numerous gastrointestinal problems.
 Inulin can be useful in treating the symptoms of irritable bowel syndrome and inflammatory intestinal illnesses.

-Adults: Take 1 to 2 tablespoons per day, two hours before or after the taking of other medications, or according to the recommendations of a health professional.
+Adults: Take 1 tablespoon per day, two hours before or after the taking of other medications, or according to the recommendations of a health professional.
 For each spoon, mix with 200ml of liquid (water, milk, fruit juice, or similar aqueous beverage.)
 Stir briskly and drink immediately.
 Drink plenty of liquid.

 For use beyond 4 weeks, consult a health professional.
 Consult a health professional before using this product if you are pregnant or nursing, if you take medications to inhibit peristalsis (opiates, loperamide), if you have symptoms such as abdominal pain, nausea, vomiting, or fever (these can be indications of abnormal constrictions of the gastrointestinal tract, disorders of the esophagus and/or the upper opening of the stomach (cardia), of a potential or existing intestinal blockage, paralysis of the intestine, megacolon, faecal impaction, inflamed bowel, or appendicitis), or if you experience chest pain, or difficulty breathing after having consumed this product.
 Can cause flatulence and/or temporary bloating.
 Do not use if you suffer from diabetes mellitus characterized by difficult to control blood sugar levels, or if you have difficulty swallowing.